 Learning meditation should bring us benefit.
 If we don’t see any results, then why would we bother to spend time going to courses or retreats?
-The point of meditation is not to be calm.
+The point of meditation is not simply to be calm.
+We could probably find a sense of calm just by sitting quietly in nature.
 Instead, in this video teaching, Phakchok Rinpoche reminds us that the point of meditation is to change!

 This teaching, from a public talk in Malaysia, is in English and translated into Chinese.

 Often, people come to meditation courses thinking they need to learn how to sit in a particular posture.
 And, of course, posture is important: it helps our minds to settle.
 But, Phakchok Rinpoche explains, meditation is about so much more.
 Meditation is a whole package.
 It affects how we think, how we behave, and how we live our lives.
 And meditation involves our mind.
 So, it is really important that we think about what we mean by mind.

 Rinpoche observes that we all have different aspects of our minds.
 He uses specific terminology to help us understand these aspects.